-The leaves are now crisp and brown and the temperature is steadily dropping, marking the move into autumn.
-But where are the prettiest villages to live this autumn?
-We have scoured the country to find hidden gems in everywhere from Wiltshire and Derbyshire to East Sussex and Somerset.
+The leaves are now crisp and brown, and the temperature is steadily dropping, marking the move into autumn.
+But where are the prettiest villages to live in this season?
+We have scoured the country to find hidden gems in locations including Oxfordshire, Gloucestershire, Somerset and Wales.

-Mickleton is popular with vegetable growers and are sold at local markets.
-Young plants, seed plugs, apples, cauliflowers and asparagus, or gras, are grown locally.
+Mickleton is popular with vegetable growers who sell at local markets.
+Young plants, seed plugs, apples, cauliflowers and asparagus are grown locally.

 Meon Hill, scene of the so-called 'witchcraft' murder of Charles Walton in 1945, lies to the north of the village.

 Mickleton.com say the village is great because it is not just inhabited by Londoners at the weekend, like some nearby villages.
 Instead, it’s a bustling village with a butcher, post office, grocery store and two pubs.

 Five-bedroom semi-detached houses cost in the region of £630,000 and you could pick up a two-bedroom property for under £300,000.

 “The medieval village of Dunster is in Somerset within the Exmoor National Park,” says Dunster.org.
 With its Castle, Yarn Market, Tithe Barn and a wealth of listed buildings, Dunster is a favourite destination for many tourists.

 With the whole of the Exmoor National Park to explore by day, by walking trails or horseback, and the stunning views of the stars by night, there is a lot to occupy a visitor.

 You can find contemporary three-bedroom houses for circa £975,000, whereas a two-bedroom apartment can be around £425,000.